Shalom,

 Serving Size : 72

-- 15 cups whole wheat flour — *see variations
+• 15 cups whole wheat flour, freshly ground — *see variations (I use Prairie Gold white whole wheat berries.)

 GLAZE

-Place hot water in mixing bowl (I use a Bosch).
-Add softened butter and mix to dissolve butter.
+Place hot water in mixing bowl (I use a Bosch or Ankarsrum mixer).
 Add 4 cups of flour and yeast.
-Mix well and let sponge for 15 minutes.
+Mix well, cover and let sponge for 15 minutes.
 Stir down sponge and add olive oil, salt, honey, eggs, and vital gluten.
-(I use Prairie Gold).
 Stir to mix.
-Add in 4 heaping Tablespoons dried chives, if desired.

 Stir in more flour, (as much as needed) one cup at a time, until a dough is formed that pulls away from the sides of the mixing bowl and clings to itself.
 The dough should not be very sticky, but still moist and supple.
 Do not add all the flour if not necessary and add more if needed.
 The amount of flour needed will vary.
 Let dough knead until very supple and springy and gluten is developed.
 By hand, 12-15 minutes, by large mixer 6-7 minutes.